p4p4/soft-error-tools/readme.md

 ## 2.2 How to use openSEA:
-openSEA tries to find soft-error vulnerabilities in a given circuit
+openSEA tries to find soft-error vulnerabilities (or false-positives) in a given circuit

  * this is basically the same information as the output of ./immortal-bin -h :

         Usage: immortal-bin [options]

         Options:
           -h, --help
                          Show this help message and exit.
           -v, --version
                          Print version information and exit.
           -i INPUT_FILE, --in=INPUT_FILE
-                     The AIGER file with additional alarm output It can be:
+                         The AIGER circuit with additional alarm output It can be:
                           - a binary AIGER file (header starts with 'aig'),
                           - an ASCII AIGER file (header starts with 'aag'),
                           - a compressed file (INPUT_FILE ends with '.gz').
+          -env ENVIRONMENT_FILE
+                         An *optional* environment circuit in aiger representation which defines relevance of output values and optionally the allowed input combinations.
           -tc TESTCASE_FILE(s)
                         The TestCase(s) to use.
 A TESTCASE_FILE contains a list of input-vectors.
 One input-vector contains values for each input to a given time-step.
                         One line of such a file represents one time-step, containing '0's or '1's as input values.
 Some modes also allow to leave inputs open(use '?' instead of constants) -tcr NUM_TCs NUM_TIMESTEPS
                         can be used instead of -tc.
                         randomly generates NUM_TCs test-cases, each of them have a length of NUM_TIMESTEPS time-steps
           -mc NUM_TIMESTEPS
                         can be used instead of -tc for modes, which support free input values.
 Generates a TestCase for the given length with all input values open. (similar to model-checking) -d [PATH]
                          Creates a diagnostic output, called ErrorTraces,
                          which contains detailed information on how to reproduce an undetected soft-error.
                          If -d is followed by a PATH, the diagnostic output gets written as text-file to that location, otherwise it is printed to stdout.
           -b BACKEND, --backend=BACKEND
                          The back-end to be used for detecting vulnerabilities.
                          Different back-ends implement different algorithms.
                          The following back-ends are available:
                          sim:  The simulation-bases analysis
                                  Can only handle concrete TestCase values
                          sta:  The symbolic-time analysis
                                  SAT-Solver based algorithm.
 The point in time when to introduce a flip is symbolic, but the location (the latch) is fixed.
                          stla: The symbolic-time-location analysis
                                  SAT-Solver based algorithm.
 The point in time when to introduce a flip is symbolic, the
                                  location (the latch to flip) is  also symbolic.
+                         fp: The false-positives analysis
+                                 Adoptions of the sta and stla algorithms to find false positives (instead of vulnerabiliteis)
                          The default is 'sim'.
           -m MODE , --mode=MODE
                          Some back-ends can be used in several modes (certain optimizations enabled or disabled, etc.).
                          MODE is an integer number to select one such mode.
                          The following modes are supported:
                          Back-end 'sim':
                            0: standard mode
                          Back-end 'sta':
                            0: NAIVE mode - always copy whole transition relation when unrolling it.
                            1: SYMBOLIC_SIMULATION - perform symbolic simulation
                               and generate the unrolled transition relation
                               on the fly
                            2: FREE_INPUTS - as the previous method, but allows
                               to leave some or all values in the given TestCase to be left open (write '?' instead of '0' or '1') Back-end 'stla':
                            0: STANDARD - perform symbolic simulation
                               and generate the unrolled transition relation
                               on the fly
                            1: FREE_INPUTS - as the previous method, but allows
+                              to leave some or all values in the given TestCase to be left open (write '?' instead of '0' or '1') Back-end 'fp':
+                           0: SYMB_TIME mode - find false positives with an algorithm working similar to the one of the 'sta' backend.
+                           1: SYMB_TIME_LOCATION - find false positives with an algorithm
+                              working similar to the one of the 'stla' backend.
+                           2: SYMB_TIME_INPUTS - as mode 0, but allows
+                              to leave some or all values in the given TestCase to be left open (write '?' instead of '0' or '1')
+                           2: SYMB_TIME_LOCATION_INPUTS - as mode 1, but allows
                               to leave some or all values in the given TestCase to be left open (write '?' instead of '0' or '1') The default is 0.
           -p PRINT, --print=PRINT
                          A string indicating which messages to print.
 Every character activates a certain type of message.
 The order and case of the characters does not matter.
                          Possible characters are:
                          E:      Enables the printing of error messages.
                          W:      Enables the printing of warnings.
                          R:      Enables the printing of results.
                          D:      Enables the printing of debugging messages.
                          I:      Enables the printing of extra information (such as progress information).
                          L:      Enables the printing of statistics
                                  (such as performance measures).
                          The default is 'EWRIL'.
           -s SAT_SOLVER, --sat_sv=SAT_SOLVER
                          The SAT solver to use.
                          The following SAT solvers are available:
                          lin_api: Uses the Lingeling solver via its API.
                          min_api: Uses the MiniSat solver via its API.
                          pic_api: Uses the PicoSat solver via its API.
                          The default is 'min_api'.
         Have fun!